 Love the smell of vines in the morning.

-6. Relax in a coastal village
+8. Relax in a Coastal Town

 Visiting one of the little seaside towns is one of the quintessential Italian experiences.
 Go exploring and see if you can find a beach all to yourself.
+Beach lovers and water bunnies will have a blast here.

 Italy hosts some of the most important pieces of fine art in the world.
 Seeing the likes of the Last Supper or David is a once-in-a-lifetime experience.
+A great activity for culture vultures and artsy types.

 ceiling of the sistine chapel in vatican city